alphagov/registers-tech-docs/source/documentation/using_the_api/getting_updates.md

 You can use the [`GET /items/{item-hash}` endpoint](#items) on the value in the `item-hash` property.

-Following the previous example, you could make such a request for the `item-hash` value in entry 208:
+Following the previous example, you could make a request using the `item-hash` value in entry 208:

 ```http